adbar/trafilatura/docs/usage-api.rst

 Further information
 -------------------

-The API is still an early-stage product and the code is currently not available under an open-source license.
+The API is still an early-stage product and the code is not available under an open-source license.